BondeYash/thunder-loan-audit/audit-data/2023-09-01-thunder-loan.md

 1. User takes a flash loan from `ThunderLoan` for 1000 `tokenA`.
 They are charged the original fee `fee1`.
 During the flash loan, they do the following:
    1. User sells 1000 `tokenA`, tanking the price.
    2. Instead of repaying right away, the user takes out another flash loan for another 1000 `tokenA`.
-      1. Due to the fact that the way `ThunderLoan` calculates price based on the `TSwapPool` this second flash loan is substaintially cheaper.
+      1. Due to the fact that the way `ThunderLoan` calculates price based on the `TSwapPool` this second flash loan is substantially cheaper.
 ```javascript
     function getPriceInWeth(address token) public view returns (uint256) {
         address swapPoolOfToken = IPoolFactory(s_poolFactory).getPool(token);